 Now you need to try executing those programs where you received – “…is not recognized as an internal or external command, operable program or batch file” error message and see if the problem is fixed or not.

-Now here’s a pro-tip!
-If you wish to launch a custom batch file or if you have a bunch of them available in the folder, just add the path to this.
-Next time you want to run, just type the name, and it will launch the program.
-This is majorly used by programmers to add references to their program.
+Now, here’s a pro tip!
+If you wish to launch a custom batch file or have many available in the folder, add the path to this.
+Next time you want to run, type the name, and it will launch the program.
+Programmers majorly use this to add references to their programs.